 Is your pet pooch getting older and needing more care?
 You should start giving your furry favourite a new and more supportive dog bed that will help him rest better.
 Yet, with so many kinds to choose from, it can be a little disconcerting.
 In this article, we discuss the best dog bed for senior dogs.
 Did you know that Australia has one of the highest household rates of pet ownership in the world?
 Out of the 9.2 million households, around 5.7 million households own a pet.
 That’s a whopping 62% of the households in the country.
 Below, we’ll discuss why and how dog beds will benefit your pet as well as how best to get one for them.

 1. Dog Beds Are Good for Your Pet’s Health

 Sleeping on the floor or any hard surface can damage your pet’s health.
 Older dogs have a harder time sleeping on floors because of their joint problems.
 If your dog has aching joints, orthopaedic dog beds can help a ton in easing the pain.

 Larger dog breeds have a higher risk of suffering from arthritis when they get older.
 Long dogs like Dachshunds are also at risk.
-Getting a bed for your dog can support them better and keep pressure off their joints.
+A bed for your dog can support them better and keep pressure off their joints.
 Find the best dog beds for dogs with arthritis.

 Doughnut dog beds and bean bags make great pet beds.
 You can also choose to get a pillow bed for supreme cushioning and lounging.
 There are many kinds to pick from that you can match your dog’s personality and preferences.

 2. Keep Them Warm

 The floor is not only a hard surface but often a cold one too.
 Your dog needs a warm and safe place to sleep to help with the discomfort of ageing joints.
 It’s the same with buying cat beds or small dog beds.

 After all, dogs don’t react well to variations in the temperature.
 That is why there are some beds that have temperature-controlling properties.
 In contrast, when good old Bluey needs cooling, a cooling bed would do him good.